All Episodes

 So when Joe Biden is the vice president, according to James Comer, the committee has evidence that Hunter Biden was subsidizing his lifestyle.

-He compares about having to give half his income to quote POPs.
+He compares about having to give half his income to, quote, pops.

-I mean, it's uh crazy that we're actually still talking about this two years after I've come public.
+I mean, it's crazy that we're actually still talking about this two years after I've come public.

 A thousand percent Joe Biden is the big guy.

-Uh Congressman Colmer addressed it this morning.
+Congressman Comer addressed it this morning.

-There is a trove of facts, and the good news for the American people is um not only have I come forward, but in the last uh variety of months, multiple whistleblowers have come forward with a whole trove of facts that corroborate everything I've said, as well as add incremental information to it.
+And the good news for the American people is not only have I come forward, but in the last variety of months, multiple whistleblowers have come forward with a whole trove of facts that corroborate everything I've said, as well as add incremental information to it.

-I think they're gonna be shocked by those facts and uh hopefully justice is served.
+I think they're going to be shocked by those facts.

-And then again, he claimed he never once talked to Hunter about his foreign business dealings but how many times have you ever spoken to your son about his overseas business dealings?
+And then again, he claimed he never once talked to Hunter about his foreign business dealings.

 And what I will do is the same thing we did in our administration.